Self-funded leave of absence (LOA)

 Contact the Great-West Life's Access Line at 1-800-724-3402, Monday to Friday 6:00 a.m. to 6:00 p.m.
 (MST).

 A minimum of two (2) months prior to the leave the employee needs to complete a Great-West Life “Request for member withdrawal Deferred Salary Leave Plan” form, which includes the following information:

 The employee may choose one of three types of payments: monthly, one lump sum, or two equal payments.
 Note that the money will not be received until approximately 3-4 weeks following the start of the leave of absence and there is a $5.00 fee for each withdrawal transaction.

 The method of payment will be made either by cheque or direct deposit.

 A copy of the employee's void cheque must accompany the “Request for member withdrawal Deferred Salary Leave Plan” form if he or she is requesting the payment be made via direct deposit.
 Note: There will be a delay in receiving payment if the employee chooses to be paid by cheque, as it will be mailed.

 Compulsory deductions are handled by Great West Life.

 The employee's portion of CPP premiums will be deducted from payments received for the duration of the leave period.
 The CPP premium is set up by Pay Services upon receipt of the employee's benefit payment authorization and direction form.

-Payment disbursements, either by electronic direct deposit or cheque mailing, will be issues on the tenth business day after month end.
+Payment disbursements, either by electronic direct deposit or cheque mailing, will be issued on the tenth business day after month end.
 This is a fixed payment date given the need to value the plan each month (after month end) to account for contributions, interest, and withdrawals by all participants.

-After the Leave
+After the leave